grnhse/greenhouse_io/README.md

 ## Configuration

-You can assign default configuration values when using this gem, below is an example `config/initializers/greenhouse_io.rb` file in a Rails application:
+You can assign default configuration values when using this gem.
+Here is an example `config/initializers/greenhouse_io.rb` file used in a Rails application:

 ```ruby
 GreenhouseIo.configure do |config|